 Florida has long been a haven for sunseekers, retirees, and tourists drawn to its warm weather, beautiful beaches, and vibrant communities.
-But beneath this postcard-perfect image lies a grim reality: climate change is steadily making the state less livable, and in the not-so-distant future, Florida may become uninhabitable.
+But beneath this postcard-perfect image lies a grim reality: climate change is steadily making the state less livable, and in the not-so-distant future, many parts of Florida may become uninhabitable.
 This isn’t alarmism—it’s a conclusion drawn from hard science and growing evidence.

 Perhaps the most visible and immediate threat to Florida is sea-level rise.
 As climate change accelerates polar ice melt, Florida, with its low elevation and extensive coastline, is exceptionally vulnerable.
 According to the National Oceanic and Atmospheric Administration (NOAA), the state has already experienced around 8 inches of sea-level rise since 1950, and this rate is increasing.
 By 2100, conservative estimates suggest sea levels could rise by as much as 6 feet in parts of the state.